meshtastic/firmware/CONTRIBUTING.md

 2. Create a new branch for your feature or bug fix
 3. Make your changes
 4. Test your changes thoroughly
-5. Create a pull request with a clear description of your changes
+5. Create a pull request with a clear description, using the provided template, of your changes

 ## Coding Standards